prjctgeek/foodie/content/recipes/barbacoa.md

 I've done many a smoked pork shoulder in my day.
 They almost always get devoured, even with no sauce (see the rules).
-My pattern is: 7 day dry age, marinade in: an acid (usually apple cider vinegar), a salt solution (usually soysauce), with some herbs.
+My pattern is: 7 day dry age, marinade in: an acid (usually apple cider vinegar), a salt solution (usually soy sauce), with some herbs.
 Smoke for four hours with pecan chips at 250F.
 Move to the oven at 325 for 4 more hours.

 <!-- more -->